CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Elective

-In Spanish 12, students are expected to engage in increasingly complex and spontaneous oral and written interactions in which they demonstrate their facility with Spanish.
+Description: In Spanish 12, students are expected to engage in increasingly complex and spontaneous oral and written interactions in which they demonstrate their facility with Spanish.
 Students are able to locate information with confidence, skim for relevant facts, and use Spanish-language resources in their community and elsewhere.
 As students develop increasing facility with oral and written language, they experience and can respond to both contemporary and traditional works in a variety of genres.
-Although not required for many post-secondary programs, taking a language 12 is recommended if you are going into Arts (as it is required for graduation from some University programs) or are not sure what you are going to do in the future, to keep your options open.
+Although not required for many post-secondary programs, taking a language 12 is recommended especially if you are going into Arts (as it is required for graduation from some University programs) or are not sure what you are going to do in the future, to keep your options open.
+By the end of Spanish 12, students will be able to conduct presentations in Spanish, for diverse audiences, and converse on important thematic and cultural topics, including natural disasters, crisis situations and rescues, emergencies, accidents, entertainment preferences, food and cooking, travel and global tourism.